cdapio/cdap/DEVELOPERS.md

 ## Build and Run CDAP Standalone in a Docker container

-1. Obtain a fresh copy of the CDAP (git) repo:
+* Obtain a fresh copy of the CDAP (git) repo:
 ```
 git clone git@github.com:caskdata/cdap.git
 ```

-2. Build the Docker image: (from the cdap root directory)
+* Build the Docker image: (from the cdap root directory)
 ```
 docker build caskdata/cdap-standalone .
 ```

-3. Run a Docker container from the new image
+* Run a Docker container from the new image:
 ```
 docker run -d -p 9999:9999 -p 10000:10000 caskdata/cdap-standalone
 ```